frobijn/nF_nanoframework.github.io/content/versioning/tools-configuration.md

 ## Configuration and devices

 ### Content of a configuration file
-The information on devices that are relevant for a single project, for a solution, a (git) repository for one or more products or for all of your devices is stored in  `nano.devices.json` files.
+The information on devices that are relevant for a single project, for a solution, a (git) repository for one or more products or for all of your devices is stored in  `nano.devices.json` files (comments allowed).
 A file that has all possible settings looks like:

 ```json
 {